praveenpl03/cordova-plugin-mediaplay-withgestures/README.md

 ## Description

 This plugin allows you to stream audio and video in a fullscreen, <br>
-Gestures add to scroll the bar horizontal touch drag and vertical to increase brightness,<br>
+Gestures available to scroll the bar horizontal touch drag and vertical to increase brightness,<br>
 Duration in miliseconds will be returned on ending play. <br>
 You can resume video using the duration returned by passing it to "start" parameter on option<br>
 Native player on iOS and Android.